Telegram Mini Apps with Stars Payments — Expert Skill

 init();

-miniApp.mount();
+await miniApp.mount();

 themeParams.mount();

-backButton.mount();
+if (backButton.mount.isAvailable()) backButton.mount();

-mainButton.mount();
+if (mainButton.mount.isAvailable()) mainButton.mount();

-// Prevent accidental close
+// Prevent accidental close.

 closingBehavior.mount();

-// Disable swipe-to-close on iOS
+// Disable swipe-to-close (helps full-screen scrollers on iOS).

 if (swipeBehavior.mount.isAvailable()) {